 Property development continued to be the main top line contributor for the Group in the year under review.
-Revenue from this segment was recorded at RM 263 million for FY2020.
-(2019: RM 533 million), encourage by revenue recognition from ongoing and completed projects.
+Revenue from this segment was recorded at RM414 million for FY2021 (2020: RM263 million).

 For the year under review, KSLH has the following highlighted on-going projects under various construction stages in Johor and Klang.